That’s me, Russell Lott, age 16 and seated center,

 Welcome

 But where to start such a project?
 With only a few poorly thought-out ideas for content and a format, I read through a small text file I keep on my PC’s desktop simply called “I Love…” It’s a file I created a few years ago, and have sporadically updated since, where I write on each line a short statement about an item that interests me.
 There are well over a hundred little snippets in this file that to some degree help to encapsulate who I am and what I’ve been thinking.
 Many entries relate to music, many to wordplay, others to my favorite books, movies, podcasts, and pastimes.
 More than a few entries hit more than one of these buttons simultaneously (for example, “I love the wordcraft in the lyric phrase ‘hurry-home drops on her cheek’ in Chuck Berry’s song Memphis”).
 Some are silly and some are too personal to share here.
-With this file as a jumping off point, along with a few old family photos and some of the reminiscences of my youth, I hope to find enough fodder to sustain, for a while, at least, an outlet for my urge to create something.
+With this file as a jumping off point, along with a few old family photos and some of the reminiscences of my youth, I hope to find enough fodder to sustain, at least for a while, an outlet that satisfies my urge to create something.
 And if someone else might find it interesting, well, all the better.

 Russell Lott